Exploring Video Game Addiction in Utah

 Parents must keep the conversation as objective and unbiased as possible, allowing their children to express their opinions and feelings.
 Their children’s age, maturity, and emotional intelligence levels are three essential things to consider.
 Not all children of the same age respond the same way to the same information.
 Some kids are more sensitive than others.
 For some, it can be too much information.
 Children are emotional and alert to their surroundings, including parents’ talks about reasons gas is so expensive or why or why not the United States should support Ukraine amid the likelihood of a recession.
 These are common subjects in America’s homes.

 Jill Camp Swensen, from Bountiful and blogger at Being Spiffy and an active advocate of teens and the LGBTQ community, stated that “Discussing things like conflict and oppression aren’t easy, especially when social media is our children’s primary news source.”
-She added that “being open and honest about difficult topics can build trust with our children so they’ll come to us first before other outlets.”
-She said that parents must ask questions first to gauge what their children already know.
+She added, “being open and honest about difficult topics can build trust with our children so they’ll come to us first before other outlets.”
+She said parents must ask questions first to gauge what their children already know.
 Once they gather that information, parents can “give answers, refute falsehoods, and, most of all, provide comfort to those you care for.”

 Carlos Lopez, Sergeant First Class, who served 26 years and is the father of a teenage girl, stated that parents must have a truthful conversation about the matter; however, they should avoid talking too much about the death toll.